SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_7.0.0_I-DOCSIS.md

 Several changes have been made to the existing *EPM_I_DOCSIS_AddNewCcapCmPair* script, used to create a CCAP/CM pair from the EPM UI:

 - The script will check for existing custom properties.
 If they are absent, they will be automatically created.
-- The script will restart the element once the properties/parameters have been set.
+- The script will restart both elements (CCAP and Collector) once the properties/parameters have been set.
 - When creating the element, issues with the port 161 could occur, preventing the pulling of information.
 This issue has now been resolved.

 ### Fixes